 Extra-charge triggers to clarify before engagement

 Museum donation files often expand after intake.
-A donor-safe quote explains which changes are included and which require approval before additional work starts.
+A clear quote explains which changes are included and which require approval before extra work starts.

-Ask what happens if the museum changes the accession scope, requests additional documentation, or identifies restrictions that affect the report.
+Ask what happens if the museum changes accession scope, requests more documentation, or identifies restrictions that affect the report.

 Ask whether archive inventory cleanup, condition review, conservation consultation, specialist collaboration, or on-site access creates separate charges.